-Estabrook's has been part of the Yarmouth community for more than three generations.
-We're also approaching a decade in the Kennebunk community.
+Estabrook's has been part of the Yarmouth community for more than three generations and we're also approaching a decade in the Kennebunk community.
 We're proud to support these local groups and organizations in their endeavors.
-We encourage you to follow the links below to learn more, get involved and support the community.
+We encourage you to follow the links below to learn more, get involved and support your local community.

 The Kennebunk Land Trust, originally known as the Ramanascho Land Preservation Trust, was founded in 1972 to preserve and protect significant natural spaces in the Kennebunk/Arundel Region.
 As one of southern Maine’s oldest working land trusts, the Trust has preserved over 3,400 acres of forest, fields and waterways, including 1,600 acres of the Kennebunk Plains.
 Of these preserved lands, more than 300 acres are conservation easements managed for private landowners.